sfb833-a3/commix/README.md

 ### Project Name

-The project name is a portmanteau from the words *composition* and *mixing*.
+The project name is a portmanteau from the words *composition* and *mix*.
 It is also a (archaic) verb, meaning *to mix, to mingle*.
 The project name is pronounced just like the word *comics*.
-A nice sample of composition-related comics can be found [here](https://laughingsquid.com/animals-with-misleading-names/).

 <img src="img/commix.png" width="600">